 You sigh, standing in the middle of her office.

-Write it- write a letter to this person and tell them what you want- everything you think you want for a life that includes someone else- so you’ll know.
+Write a letter to this person and tell them what you want – everything you think you want for a life that includes someone else.
 So you’ll have it somewhere to keep yourself in check.

 It’s later that night- wrapped in your white blanket on the couch- Titanic playing in the background with your friends- that you write this- and you hope you mean it:

-You beautiful person- I’m writing this now- to give you a chance to exist.
+You beautiful person.
+I’m writing this to give you a chance to exist.

 Brush my teeth next to.

-Of course this seems crazy, doesn’t it?- To imagine a life that you can’t predict- but there are times I think about what my life can be with someone.
+This seems crazy, doesn’t it?
+To imagine a life that you can’t predict with a person you haven’t met.
+But, there are times I think about what my life could be with someone.
 What a life with someone would mean.

 The person I want to make coffee for in the morning.
-You’ll want your coffee different than mine, but I don’t think I’ll mind.
+Maybe you’ll want your coffee different than mine, but I don’t think I’ll mind.
 I’ll wait till you pour it into our cups, and pour Hazelnut in mine.

-I’m writing you today, because I think you’re the person I want to see get dressed in the morning.
-To watch from my bed while you dig through the drawers looking for clean socks- While you push your hair from your face.
+I’m writing you today, because I think you’re a person I want to see get dressed in the morning.
+To watch from my bed while you dig through the drawers looking for clean socks – pushing your hair from your face.
 As we get older, I imagine you might have a stomach that goes over your boxers (“I need to start working out again,” you’ll say) and I’ll notice it when you bend over, complaining about how I haven’t done laundry in weeks.

-I’m writing you because I want to have a pet with you.
-A dog that you pick because I refuse to get a cat.
-You’ll pretend to hate it but we both know you’re the one who will feed it every morning before you leave- listen to you scoop out the dog food into a metal bowl and smile as you force it to eat, growing impatient.
+I’m writing you because I want to have a pet with you: a dog because I refuse to get a cat.
+You’ll pretend to hate it, but we both know you’re the one who will feed it every morning before you leave – listen to you scoop out the dog food into a metal bowl and smile as you force it to eat, growing impatient.
 Mumbling under your breath.